For the preservation of inalienable rights of the living, spiritually moral being of reason.

 25.2) Liability of the arbitrators, as well as their bodies and employees, is excluded in connection with proceedings according to these regulations, except for intent and gross negligence.

 26.1) Ama-gi koru-E Kininigen, the Kininigen Free Arbitration Court and other bodies may, with prior permission, publish the arbitration award if one of the parties agrees to this and the inalienable rights are preserved.
 In no case shall the publication contain the names of the parties, representatives or arbitrators or any other information that could enable the parties to be identified.

 26.2) The Kininigen Free Arbitration Court is permitted to publish information about arbitration proceedings in a compilation of statistical data, provided that the information excludes identification of those involved.

 if he can,

 who commands it.

-Unfortunately, no. Even if we perceive ourselves as [human], as long as the contracts are not cancelled, we are a thing to be managed for the system.
-The Kininigen Free Arbitration Court is for free sovereigns, without foreign personhood.
+Unfortunately no. Even if we perceive ourselves as [human], as long as the contracts are not terminated, we are a thing to be managed by the system.
+The Kininigen Free Arbitration Court is responsible for free sovereigns, without foreign persons.

 Pacta Sunt Servanda - contracts must be honoured.
 In the case of foreign personhood, they must be terminated beforehand.
 By holding identity papers issued by administrative companies in the form of states, one is subject to their contracts and jurisdiction.
 Thus, we cannot and must not transgress there.